Easy Chicken Tikka Masala

 Total Time 30 minutes

-Chicken Tikka Masala is the spicier, bolder almost twin brother recipe to the Indian fan favorite Butter Chicken.
+Chicken Tikka Masala is the spicier, bolder, almost twin brother recipe to the Indian fan-favorite Butter Chicken.

-Chicken Tikka Masala Chicken Tikka Masala
+Sabrina’s Easy Chicken Tikka Masala Recipe

-Chicken Tikka Masala
+Chicken Tikka Masala Recipe

 Yield 6 Servings